Arenaria livermorensis

 Arenaria livermorensis, common name Livermore sandwort, is a plant species endemic to the Davis Mountains in Jeff Davis County in western Texas.
 It grows in cracks in cliff faces at elevations of 2100–2500 m.

-Arenaria livermorensis is a perennial herb growing close to the ground and forming a mat, rather resembling a moss.
+Arenaria livermorensis is a perennial herb growing close to the ground and forming a mat, rather resembling moss.
 Stems can attain a length of 4 cm.
-Leaves are needle-like, narrow and rigid, up to 6 mm long, hairless but with peg-like cilia along the margins, green and shiny.
-Flowers are solitary in the axils of the leaves, with green sepals and no petals.
+The leaves are needle-like, narrow and rigid, up to 6 mm long, hairless but with peg-like cilia along the margins, green and shiny.
+The flowers are solitary in the axils of the leaves, with green sepals and no petals.